Draconomicon: 2nd Edition

-The Draconomicon, the first book for Dungeons & Dragons by this title, was designed by Nigel Findley for the 2nd edition AD&D, with four adventures designed by Christopher Kubasik, Carl Sargent, John Terra, and William Tracy.
+The Draconomicon, the first book for Dungeons & Dragons by this title, was designed by Nigel Findley for the 2nd edition of Advanced Dungeons & Dragons, with four adventures designed by Christopher Kubasik, Carl Sargent, John Terra, and William Tracy.
 It was released in 1990 as a Forgotten Realms sourcebook.
 The book features cover art by Jeff Easley (uncredited), and interior illustrations by Brom, David Dorman, Keith Parkinson, Terry Dykstra, Fred Fields, Robin Raab, Valerie Valusek, and Karl Waller.

 Shannon Appelcline commented that of the changes to the Forgotten Realms publications in the early 1990s, "The biggest change was that the geographical setting books had faded away starting in the early '90s.
 They were replaced by a number of other lines.
-The "FOR" books instead looked at organization in the Realms — much like the splatbooks of White Wolf and others.
+The "FOR" books instead looked at organization in the Realms—much like the splatbooks of White Wolf and others.
 They ran from FOR1: Draconomicon (1990) to Giantcraft (1995)."

 The book includes new dragons, among them steel, mercury, and yellow dragons.
 It contains general reference information about dragons, geography in the Forgotten Realms relating to dragons, dragon psychology, advice on role-playing dragons, along with new dragon species, a "hall of fame" of important dragons, new magic for dragons, a "hunter's guide", and four short adventures featuring dragons.
+Unusually, these adventures did not simply focus on "killing the dragon" but instead explored alternate aspects of conflict resolution in line with the draconic lore of the Realms.

-The book was released again in 1999 by Wizards of the Coast with new cover artwork.
+The book was released again in September 1999 by Wizards of the Coast with new cover artwork.
 Both editions of the book contain the same information but a Wizards of the Coast logo is included in latter.